 Both Matcha and regular green tea come from green tea leaves.
-But that’s about the only thing the two have in common as they differ by their color, texture, flavor, where the tea leaves are grown, preparation, nutritional profiles and health benefits.
+But that’s about the only thing the two have in common as they differ by color, texture, flavor, where the tea leaves are grown, preparation, nutritional profiles, and health benefits.

 Matcha is a vibrant green color, while regular green tea tends to look duller, usually a little brownish.
 Matcha gets its vibrant green color from its high amount of chlorophyll.

 If you’re into coarse, gritty tea, then standard green tea is your texture match.
 Matcha on the other hand is a fine powder that’s smooth to the touch.
 It has a similar consistency to talcum powder.

 How a tea tastes is important.
 It’s usually the deciding factor to whether you buy it or not.
 In the comparison of standard green tea and matcha, both green teas tend to have a bit of a grassy undertone.
 Some are also a tad bitter, but the lower your brewing temperature is, the less bitter regular green tea should taste.

 Matcha has two main grades: ceremonial and culinary.
 The first has a naturally sweet flavor and very pure taste.
 Many who’ve tried it say it has the perfect balance of earthiness, bitterness, and sweetness.
 That’s why its only purpose is drinking.
 Culinary grade Matcha, though, has a slightly bitter taste, and its astringent flavor is why it’s the grade meant to be mixed with other ingredients to make various food and drink recipes.